pawelpaszki/labMoviesApp/README.md

  +  `/playlists`

-> show playlists cards (title, theme, number of movies) (each logged in user has their own list)
+> show playlists cards (title, theme, number of movies) (each logged in user has their own list). playlists can also be removed and new movies can be added to them (non-duplicated only)

 ![][playlists]